 You can have conversations as you sell at the farmers’ market and when your CSA customers come to pick up produce, but some markets make it hard to get face time with your customers.
 If you’re selling to a grocery store, you might converse with the produce manager, the general manager, and an employee or two, but you usually don’t get much time talking the folks who are actually eating your produce.
 Even if you do, you’re limited to people who come at a certain time.

 Every extra conversation is valuable.
 Social media is a way to add to that communication and get more feedback from your customers.

 How to do it:

-Since social media is designed to be – well, social – direct communication is one of the simplest things to do.
-Anytime you have a reaction to an article, and answer to a question, or a comment on a trend, you can reply.
+Since social media is designed to be, well, social—direct communication is one of the simplest things to do.
+Anytime you have a reaction to an article, an answer to a question, or a comment on a trend, you can reply.
 Every time you do so, people see your name and logo, and you get a chance to share your vision in some way.

 Just click “reply”.
 This is universal on almost every single platform.

 You can learn a lot from social.
 But the benefits of social media stretch beyond listening and speaking.
 They give you a prime gate through which to collect leads.